DaleNaci/SBCTF/README.md

 <h2>Who are we?</h2>

-<p>We are a group of high schoolers passionate about spreading the allurement of computer science to our peers.
+<p>We are a group of high schoolers passionate about spreading the beauty of computer science to our peers.
 We are:</p>

 <ul>
 	<li><a href="https://github.com/DaleNaci">Dale Nacianceno</a></li>